tomtastico/node18-postal-docker/README.md

 # node18-postal-docker
-Docker image with libpostal, node 18 and node-gyp, ready to be able to use node-postal in your project
+Docker image with [libpostal](https://github.com/openvenues/libpostal), node 18 and node-gyp, ready to be able to use [node-postal](https://github.com/openvenues/node-postal) in your project

+Suggested container resources:

+- 4GB memory
+- Downloads ~2GB of training data